 Expect the Extraordinary

 Dermal fillers produce results that often amaze, but the actual procedure is quite simple.
 Before receiving dermal filler injections, the physician will assess your desired results.
 He or she will evaluate your facial appearance and skin tone, examining the areas of the face to be augmented.
 She will then clean the area with an antibacterial agent and inject a topical anesthetic to numb the injection site.
 The actual injections only take at most a few minutes.
-Afterwards, the physician will clean off all the marks, and an ice pack will be applied to the treatment site.
-It is imperative that you do not apply pressure to the treated areas, as this could result in displacement of the dermal filler.
+Afterward, the physician will clean off all the marks, and an ice pack will be applied to the treatment site.
+It is imperative that you do not apply pressure to the treated areas, as this could result in the displacement of the dermal filler.
 As far as side effects are concerned, you’re most likely to experience swelling or a bit of bruising, but you can resume most activities right after treatment.

 Though complications from dermal fillers are rare, they can still happen.
 The most common risks and complications include allergic reactions, migration, infection, swelling, temporary paralysis, and asymmetry.